Space exploration: Human nature

 Space advocacy and space policy regularly invokes exploration as a human nature.

-This advocacy has been criticized by scholars as essentializing and continuation of colonialism, particularly manifest destiny, making space exploration misaligned with science and a less inclusive field.

 Topics

 Spaceflight

 Spaceflight is the use of space technology to achieve the flight of spacecraft into and through outer space.

 Spaceflight is used in space exploration, and also in commercial activities like space tourism and satellite telecommunications.
 Additional non-commercial uses of spaceflight include space observatories, reconnaissance satellites and other Earth observation satellites.

 A spaceflight typically begins with a rocket launch, which provides the initial thrust to overcome the force of gravity and propels the spacecraft from the surface of Earth.
 Once in space, the motion of a spacecraft—both when unpropelled and when under propulsion—is covered by the area of study called astrodynamics.
 Some spacecraft remain in space indefinitely, some disintegrate during atmospheric reentry, and others reach a planetary or lunar surface for landing or impact.

 Satellites

 Satellites are used for a large number of purposes.
 Common types include military (spy) and civilian Earth observation satellites, communication satellites, navigation satellites, weather satellites, and research satellites.
 Space stations and human spacecraft in orbit are also satellites.